maximevenayrepro/WhatsNew/ai_docs/templates/task_template_empty.md

 TODO: Define how you want the AI to track and report progress on tasks

+### Documentation Updates
-- Update `README.md` upon task completion to reflect changes (features, setup, usage)
+- Update `README.md` only for user-facing changes (features, installation, run instructions)
+- Update `ARCHITECTURE.md` for technical changes (data models, services, API endpoints, architecture)

 ---